InnovativeStudios/CoopR/.github/pull_request_template.md

 ### Features:
-* will do stuff
+* Will do Stuff
-* will do more stuff
+* Will do More Stuff

 ### Fixes:
-* fixes bug of v0.X.X
+* Fixes Bug of v0.X.X

 ### Refactorings:
-* extracted new functions out of stuff script
+* Extracted New Functions out of Stuff Script